xr09/TwentyTwelve/README.rst

 Twenty Twelve
 =============

-Pelican theme ported from Wordpress
+Pelican theme ported from Wordpress.
+Check it here: http://xr09.github.io/TwentyTwelve/

 In order to correctly use this theme you will need this variables in your pelican conf.py::